-The superintendent shall adopt a regulation setting forth the responsibility for selecting media center and supplementary materials and objectives and procedures for this process.
-The regulation shall also include procedures for the public to follow to challenge the selection or use of certain materials.
+The Superintendent shall adopt a regulation setting forth the responsibility for selecting library media center and supplementary instructional materials.
+The regulation shall also include procedures if the public chooses to challenge the selection or use of certain materials.

 Special Note